Consent and the law

 Designated Nurse for Safeguarding Children in Hertfordshire and West Essex ICB.

-- Email Hertfordshire safeguarding children team
+- Email the Hertfordshire safeguarding children team

-- Email West Essex: safeguarding children team
+- Email the West Essex: safeguarding children team

 If you would like to learn more about safeguarding, please find relevant links below:

-- National Society for the Prevention of Cruelty to Children (NSPCC): NSPCC Learning homepage - safeguarding training and resources
+- National Society for the Prevention of Cruelty to Children (NSPCC): Key topics | NSPCC Learning

 - Visit the Mix: The Mix - Essential support for under 25s